red-soft-ru/firebird/doc/README.replication.md

 * nbackup -l + file-level copy + nbackup -n
 * nbackup -b 0

 If _nbackup_ was used, restore or fixup operation should be performed to complete the replica creation.
-Note that if you're recreating a priorly working replica, then `-seq[uence]` option of _nbackup_ must be used to preserve the replication sequence counter inside the database, so that replication could continue from the moment when the primary database was copied:
+Note that if you're recreating a priorly working replica, then `-seq[uence]` option of _nbackup_ must be used during restore/fixup to preserve the replication sequence counter inside the database, so that replication could continue from the moment when the primary database was copied:

 * nbackup -f &lt;database&gt; -seq